-You can manage individual files in the Explorer window by right-clicking on them.
-This opens a drop-down menu of actions that can be performed on a specific file.
+You can manage individual files or complete folders in the Explorer window by right-clicking on them.
+This opens a drop-down menu of actions that can be performed on a specific file or folder.
+The following example shows this on files, but it can be applied on folders too.

-Create a Local Copy of a File
+Create a Local Copy